 What are minimum redemption thresholds?

 As you may already know, sweeps casinos operate with fun-play (or Gold Coins) and premium coins, typically known as Sweeps Coins.
 Gold coins have no direct monetary value.
 Premium coins, however, can be stockpiled and converted to cash or gift cards through redemptions.
+Again, we want to stress that no legal sites in California will offer a dual currency system where players can convert coins into cash prizes.

 So, basically, a sweepstakes minimum redemption defines the least amount of premium coins needed to successfully redeem cash and gift card prizes.